 #1 Competitive Market for Tech Talent

 The demand for skilled software professionals is high across various industries, including EdTech.
-EdTech companies often compete with technology giants, startups, and other sectors for the same pool of talented individuals.
+EdTechs often contend with major technology companies, startups, and other sectors vying for top-tier talent.
 This intense competition can make it challenging for EdTech companies to attract and retain top-tier software engineers, developers, and designers.

 In the dynamic landscape of the modern work environment, specialists say that”(…) organizations will need to become more comfortable assessing candidates solely on the skills needed to perform in the role, rather than their credentials and prior experience”.
 At the same time, expanding the talent pipeline to another country could be a huge boost and a chance to improve.

 #2 Evolving Technology Landscape